Menu Close

 Ruth discovers toxic black slime has killed fish at the lake in The Leak.

 In class the next day, Ms. Freeman teaches the students about the Flint water crisis.
 Afterwards, she informs Ruth that she has attempted to contact the county and state environmental agency about Particular Lake, but, like the officials responsible for the Flint crisis, the agency has disregarded her warning.
-In response, Ruth publishes an article about the pollution in her newsletter.
-To her surprise, the issue attracts attention from county officials and a popular blog, and she gains over a thousand subscribers.
+In response, Ruth publishes an article about the pollution in her newsletter that goes viral.
 That night, however, the owner of the country club visits the Keller home and threatens to take security footage of Ruth and Jonathan trespassing unless Ruth halts her investigation.
 Though Ruth’s parents ground her, she continues to work on the newsletter, naming additional water polluting businesses in the community.

 Science teacher Ms. Freeman helps Ruth and Jonathan test the lake water for toxic chemicals in The Leak.